Erich Dietrich, BA, MA, PhD

 Assistant Director, Global Affairs

 As assistant director of the Office of Global Affairs, Stina oversees NYU Steinhardt's portfolio of graduate short-term study abroad opportunities, the Astor International Travel Fellowship for New York City Teachers, and oversees the office's admissions and communications activities.
 Prior to joining Steinhardt in 2009, Stina worked in the education departments of the Nordic Heritage Museum (Seattle), and the Swedish American Museum Center (Chicago).
-She earned an MA in International Education from New York University, and a BA in Sociology and Scandinavian studies, magna cum laude, from North Park University.
-Stina is also an alumna of NAFSA's Academy for International Education.
+She earned an MA in International Education from New York University, and a BA in Sociology and Scandinavian studies, magna cum laude, from North Park University, and is a Doctor of Education student in the Higher Education Administration program at NYU Steinhardt.

 Reginald Spence, BA, MA